kshivam654/kshivam654/README.md

 ## I'm a Student, Son, Friend, Developer, and Teacher!

+- 👨🏽‍💻 Currently working at [OculusIT][company_website]
-- 🔭 I’m currently Studing in a [UEM, Kolkata][col_website]!
+- 🔭 I graduated from [UEM, Kolkata][col_website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Learn Rust, Scala and contribute to open-source
 - ⚡ Fun fact: I love to draw and play chess / skribble

 ### Spotify Playing 🎧